 From the screenshot below, you can observe that Inner is producing 10 Rows, which includes all the matching records from the Employee and Department table.

 This example shows you how to join data using Left.
 For this, let us change the type from Inner to Left.

 Let us see the Left report preview.
-From the below screenshot, you understand that Left is producing 14 Rows.
+From the screenshot below, you understand that Left is producing 14 Rows.
 It includes all the Employee records and the Department matching records.
-Remember, four non-matching records from Department will display as Nulls.
+Remember, four non-matching records from the Department will display as Nulls.